Jimboomba: Greater Flagstone urban development

 The suburb of Flagstone started off on the eastern side of the Sydney to Brisbane railway line and has now expanded west over the railway line where the proposed town centre will be constructed.
 More residential developments are starting in Undullah and will expand north into South Maclean, Monarch Glen, Flinders Lakes, Silverbark Ridge, New Beith and Greenbank.
 This is known as the Greater Flagstone development area.
 The total area encompassed by the project is 7188 ha.
 Final approval for the project was granted in October 2011.

-Sport and recreation

-A number of well-known sporting teams represent the local area, including the Jimboomba Thunder, the rugby league club that plays home games at Jimboomba Park and the Jimboomba Redbacks AFL club that plays home games at Glenlogan Park.
-Glenlogan Park is also home to the Jimboomba Cricket Club.

-There are large numbers of horses kept on or near residential properties for riding, for pleasure and for competition.

-Jimboomba is home to the Jimboomba X Stadium, Jimboomba's own extreme sports outdoor venue.
-Holding events such as 2014 QLD Supercross Championship, 2015 QLD Stadium X Series & two rounds of the 2015 Australian Supercross Championship, Jimboomba X Stadium is located at Hills International College grounds.
-The opening round of the 2016 Australian Supercross Championship is set to be held at the Jimboomba X Stadium on 17 September.

-In popular culture

-In the video game Civilization: Beyond Earth (2014), "Jimboomba" is the default name for the second colony established by the Polystralian faction.